tap349/tap349.github.io/_posts/2017-08-01-phoenix-troubleshooting.md

 in most cases it means that `PORT` environment variable is not set - examine `~/.profile` and `/etc/systemd/system/phoenix_billing.service` files.

-## Node is not running!
-(Node not responding to pings.)
+## Node is not running! / Node not responding to pings.

+restarting either `prod` or `stage` application leads to another one being unreachable (sometimes restarting `prod` application causes `stage` one to be unreachable - sometimes vice versa).

-running application is not responding to ping/start/stop commands (issued with edeliver task locally or application command on remote host).
+running application stops responding to ping/start/stop commands (issued with edeliver task locally or application command on remote host).

 ```sh